WEEE-Open/tarallo/README.md

 The schema is located in `database.sql`.

 `database-data.sql` contains some "static" data needed for the software to work.
-It can be edited, but you'll need to run `make features` or the `utils/generate-features` script afterwards.
+It can be edited, but you'll need to run `make features` afterwards.

 `database-procedures.sql` contains some procedures and triggers, all of these are needed for the entire thing to work.